vedvyas/doxytag2zealdb/README.md

 2. If the top-level Doxygen output directory is `output`, go to `output/html/` and run `make`.
-An error about missing `docsetutil` is fine (and expected when not using OS X).
+An error about missing `docsetutil` is fine (and expected when not using macOS and an old-enough Xcode install).
+Also, `output/html/$(DOCSET_BUNDLE_ID).docset/Contents/Info.plist` [should have the `isDashDocset` key set to `true`][9]. doxytag2zealdb will do this automatically; additionally pass `--dont-update-info-plist` in the next step if this is not desired.

-3. The SQLite DB is expected to be named docSet.dsidx and placed in the directory `output/html/$(DOCSET_BUNDLE_ID).docset/Contents/Resources/`, where `$(DOCSET_BUNDLE_ID)` may be something like `org.doxygen.Project` if left uncustomized in `foo.dox`.
+3. The SQLite DB is expected to be named `docSet.dsidx` and placed in the directory `output/html/$(DOCSET_BUNDLE_ID).docset/Contents/Resources/`, where `$(DOCSET_BUNDLE_ID)` may be something like `org.doxygen.Project` if left uncustomized in `foo.dox`.
 This is where doxytag2zealdb comes in: